 1. The conditions contained in this ROP for which a Consent Order is the only identified underlying applicable requirement shall be considered null and void upon the effective date of termination of the Consent Order.
 The effective date of termination is defined for the purposes of the conditions as the date upon which the Termination Order is signed by the Division Director of the AQD.
 (ACO 16-2017)

-Footnotes: 1 This condition is state only enforceable and was established pursuant to Rule 201(1)(b).
-1 This condition is state only enforceable and was established pursuant to Rule 201(1)(a).
+- 1 This condition is state only enforceable and was established pursuant to Rule 201(1)(b). - 2This condition is federally enforceable and was established pursuant to Rule 201(1)(a).